 Food and Water

 There are a variety of food options for pet wallabies but it is important to remember that all wallabies are herbivores.
-They spend the majority of their day grazing on grasses and sleeping and if not allowed to be a "normal" wallaby their digestive system can be upset and have serious consequences, much like the deadly ileus in pet rabbits.
+They spend the majority of their day grazing on grasses and sleeping and if not allowed to be a "normal" wallaby, your pet's digestive system can be upset and have serious consequences, much like the deadly ileus in pet rabbits.

 Common Health Problems

-There are a variety of diseases that wallabies can get.
-It is common for them to get intestinal parasites like roundworms as well as Vitamin E and Selenium deficiencies.
-They can also get ringworm, salmonellosis, and a disease caused by a bacteria in the mouth referred to as lumpy jaw.
+It is common for wallabies to get intestinal parasites like roundworms as well as vitamin E and selenium deficiencies.
+They can also get ringworm, salmonellosis, and a disease caused by a bacteria in the mouth and referred to as lumpy jaw.
 Annual check-ups with your exotics vet and a fecal parasite exam are recommended to keep your wallaby healthy.

 Speak to an exotics vet or a reputable breeder if you are interested in purchasing a pet wallaby.
 You will likely take home a baby wallaby, but it needs to be taken humanly and safely from its mother.